alicewriteswrongs/hashtable/README.md

 need a subset of the operations written there, and I have different storage requirements here.

-In sort, we don't care much where we stick things in the linked list (since it's all pointed to by the same bin in the hash table) so we only need an operation that inserts nodes at the beginning.
+In short, we don't care much where we stick things in the linked list (since it's all pointed to by the same bin in the hash table) so we only need an operation that inserts nodes at the beginning.
 My other implementation also only included a single pointer to `char`, and here we